 Visit the Canadian Travel and Tourism website for more information on entry and exit requirements.

-What is the Climate Like in Comoros?
+What Is the Climate Like in Comoros?

-How Safe is Comoros?
+How Safe Is Comoros?

 Criminal activity against travellers is relatively low in the Comoros.
 The most common incidents are pick-pocketing and other instances of petty theft.
 The best way to prevent this is to be vigilant in public spaces and always protect one’s belongings.